top image: wally olins photographed by tomasz makolski, image courtesy of poland today

 DB: how did you take that experience and formalize it into an approach to create brand identities?

 WO: it was incremental. after five years in india I came back to london and after a few different jobs I met michael wolff and we formed wolff olins. initially what we started doing was designing identities for corporations that needed help projecting themselves to the outside world. we then came across bigger companies that had multiple subsidiaries, each of which had its own identity and behavior and the relationships between these companies and the mother company was not clear at all – so we became involved with what has subsequently become known as ‘brand architecture’. that was an important step in helping us to understand brand identity better. each different project brought new challenges and we amassed a lot of knowledge over the years about branding and how important and valuable it was to companies.
-I better understood a lot of what we were doing when I was asked to write a bout on the topic of corporate identity, (the corporate personality, mayflower books, 1978). writing that book forced me to think in a more logical and structured way – rather than the intuitive way in which we had been working.
+I better understood a lot of what we were doing when I was asked to write a book on the topic of corporate identity, (the corporate personality, mayflower books, 1978). writing that book forced me to think in a more logical and structured way – rather than the intuitive way in which we had been working.

 Mtel brand brand components by saffron brand consultants